Learn More About Our Story Genres

 Poetry

-Each issue has a poem.
 The poems introduce students to poetry standards like rhyme, rhythm, and repetition.
-Many of the poems are also interactive, so that students write in missing rhymes or do movements for every line.
-The short, funny poems make for great texts for fluency reading practice.
+Many of the poems are also interactive.
+The short, funny poems make great texts for fluency reading practice.